AngeloLasala/Echocardiography/README.md

 pip install -e .
 ```

-**Guideline for the development**.
+**Guideline for the developer**.
 Any change in the tree structure of the repository affect the installation of the packages with `setup.py`.
 Afert any modification in the tree, you have to reinstall the packages, here same usefull command line:

 - `pip list`: list of installed packeges in the virtual env, the name of echocardiography is `echocardiography version=1.0 ../Echocardiography`
 - `pip uninstall echocargiography`: uninstall the package